How to promote equality and diversity in the workplace

-Communicate with other organisations and contacts to find out how they’re promoting equality and diversity, and share your own ideas.
+Communicate with other organisations and contacts to get their ideas on how to promote equality and diversity in the workplace.
+Find out how they’re doing it and also share your own ideas.

 No matter how active you are, there will always be more ways of improving equality and diversity in your organisation, so ask questions and learn from others.

-Improving equality and diversity in your organisation: a summary
+How to promote equality and diversity in the workplace: a summary

 It doesn’t matter if your organisation employs five people or 500 – all workplaces should be inclusive, fair and free from discrimination.